COVID-19 Data Study: Ammunition Sales Continue to Soar in Response to Coronavirus Panic

 There were widespread quarantines and cancellations of large events during the Spanish flu pandemic after World War I. Many municipalities enforced wearing masks in public.
 Since then, there have been very few mass quarantines.
 The only notable one was in response to a potential smallpox outbreak in 1963.

-There is another sector playing a role in driving fear: The federal bureaucracy, as well as NGOs and state government organs.
+There has been another sector playing a role in driving fear: The federal bureaucracy, as well as NGOs and state government organs.
 The logic of this is simple: no one wants to be seen as underreacting.
 There are two reasons for this.
 First, when it comes time to redistribute those sweet, sweet budgetary dollars, no one wants to be the agency who’s getting asked, “Why should we give you more money – or even the same amount – when you barely reacted to such and such a crisis?”

 Because expertise is no longer as prized as it used to be, everyone considers themselves an armchair quarterback.
 So to avoid public outcry, government agencies would much rather overreact than underreact.
 No one wants to be the one who “didn’t do enough.”

-Tangentially, but no less important, is the spectre of fear raised by welfare programs and the public schools.
+Tangentially, but no less important, has been the spectre of fear raised by welfare programs and the public schools.
 There is a non-trivial portion of Americans who believe that some group of people (often whites or “the rich”) “owes” them something.
 This can be seen in most debates about publicly allocated funds, including but not limited to EBT, Section 8 housing, and the debate around reparations.
 There are entire departments of major universities in the United States (usually anything ending in “Studies”) centered around the cultivation of grievances.

 What, many thoughtful Americans ask, will these people do if there is a breakdown in public or even a slight delay in the deliverance of entitlements?
 Imagine EBT going down for a week.
 What will the allegedly aggrieved parties do?
 Who might they attack?
 For many, the Los Angeles Riots and the post-Hurricane Katrina looting come to mind.
 When large numbers of people are afraid of where their next meal might come from, things can quickly turn ugly.